mbrukman/sense-engine/README.md

 ## Installing a New Engine

-Installing a new engine in Sense is just like installing a NPM package.
+Installing a new engine in Sense is just like installing an NPM package.
 Run

 ```
 npm install new-engine-name